Human trafficking in China: Major Chinese hubs for human trafficking

-The US State Department's human trafficking report (2010) writes: "Internal trafficking is most pronounced among China's migrant population, which is estimated to exceed 150 million people.
-Forced labour remains a serious problem, including in brick kilns, coal mines, factories, and on construction sites throughout China.
+The U.S. State Department's human trafficking report (2010) writes: "Internal trafficking is most pronounced among China's migrant population, which is estimated to exceed 150 million people.
+Forced labour remains a serious problem, including in brick kilns, coal mines, factories, and construction sites throughout China.
 There were numerous confirmed reports of involuntary servitude of children, adults, and migrant workers during the reporting period.
 As an example, in May 2009, media reports exposed a forced labour case at brick kilns in Anhui province, where mentally handicapped workers were subjected to slave-like conditions".
+The U.S. State Department's human trafficking report (2024) estimated that the PRC’s internal migrant population exceeds 169 million people, placing them at high risk of forced labor in brick kilns, coal mines, and factories.

 In addition to internal trafficking of the migrant population in China, rampant trafficking is often also attributed to a decade-long one-child policy that resulted in gender imbalance, and a universal expectation to marry.
-Men in communities experiencing severe shortage of women are under strong pressure to find a bride.
+Men in communities experiencing a severe shortage of women are under strong pressure to find a bride.
 When they cannot afford to pay the high bride price for local women, they readily resort to purchasing brides kidnapped from other areas.

 Popular areas of origin for domestically trafficked brides are the poorer areas of Yunnan, Sichuan, and Guizhou where poverty renders women more vulnerable to trafficking.
 Traffickers generally sell these women in distant areas, such as Shaanxi, Ningxia, Guangxi, Hainan, and Guangdong provinces with large gender imbalances.